The 24th State, admitted to the Union 10 August 1821, Missouri was named for the Missouri River, an Indian name meaning

 (BB-63: displacement 45,000; length 887'3"; beam 108'2"; draft 28'11"; speed 33 knots; complement 1,921; armament 9 16-inch, 20 5-inch, 80 40 millimeter, 49 20 millimeter; class Iowa)

-The third Missouri (BB-63) was laid down on 6 January 1941 by the New York Navy Yard; launched on 29 January 1944; sponsored by Miss Margaret Truman, daughter of then-Senator from Missouri, Harry S Truman; and commissioned on 11 June 1944, Capt.
+The fourth Missouri (BB-63) was laid down on 6 January 1941 by the New York Navy Yard; launched on 29 January 1944; sponsored by Miss Margaret Truman, daughter of then-Senator from Missouri Harry S Truman; and commissioned on 11 June 1944, Capt.
 William M. Callaghan in command.

 After trials off New York and shakedown and battle practice in Chesapeake Bay, Missouri departed Norfolk on 11 November 1944, transited the Panama Canal on 18 November and steamed to San Francisco for final fitting out as fleet flagship.
 She stood out of San Francisco Bay on 14 December and arrived at Ulithi, Western Caroline Islands, on 13 January 1945.
 There she was temporary headquarters ship for Vice Adm.
 Marc A. Mitscher.
 The battleship put to sea on 27 January to serve in the screen of the Lexington (CV-16) carrier task group of Vice Adm.
 Mitscher's Task Force (TF) 58, and on 16 February her flattops launched the first air strikes against Japan since the Halsey-Doolittle raid launched from the carrier Hornet (CV-8) in April 1942.